Thalassery: Geography

 Thalassery lies on the west coast of the Indian subcontinent, in the northern part of Kerala State.
 The city has Dharmadam Panchayat in the north, Eranholi and Kodiyeri in the east New Mahe in the south and the Arabian Sea on the west.
 The palm-fringed terrain has a scenic coastline and features four rivers, canals and hills with orange-hued rock.
 One of the four rivers is the Mahe River (Mayyazhipuzha).
 During the British Raj, the Mahe River was nicknamed the English Channel because it separated British-ruled Thalassery from French-ruled Mahe.
 Other rivers are Kuyyali River, Ummanchira River and Anjarakandi River.
 Muzhappilangad Beach, the sole beach where driving is possible in Kerala (with a 4 km long drivable area), is located within 6 km from the downtown part of Thalassery.

 Unlike southern Kerala, the region of Thalassery does not have lagoons, although many rivers flow through it.
 Thalassery however has a large area of mangroves, which is now being protected.
 The coast has no delta formation.
 The coastal plain is only a few kilometres in width and is bordered by highlands.
 The north of Thalassery is Dharmadam, an island area surrounded by two rivers and the sea.
 On the eastern side, hilly areas start from Kuthuparamba.

 Demographics

 As of the 2001 India census, Thalassery had a population of 92,558, making it Kerala's eighth largest city in population.
 Males constituted 47% of the population and females 53%.
 The city had an average literacy rate of 86%, higher than the national average of 59.5%.
 Both male and female literacy were 86%.
 In Thalassery, 10% of the population were under 6 years of age.

-The Thalassery urban agglomeration consists of the Thalassery municipality and panchayaths of Eranholi, Kadirur, Dharmadam, Muzhappilangad, Pinarayi and New Mahe with a present population of around 300,000.
+The proposed Thalassery municipal corporation consists of the Thalassery municipality and panchayats of Eranholi, Kadirur, Dharmadam, Chokli, Panniyannur, Muzhappilangad, Pinarayi and New Mahe with a population of 304,708 and population density of 2718 as per 2011 census data.

 Hindus made up 61.37% of the population, followed by Muslims (34.30%), and Christians (3.64%).